vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

       This function increases the function's reference count, so freeFunc_\ () must be used when the function is no longer needed.

-      If the map has an error set (i.e. if getError_\ () returns non-NULL), VapourSynth will die with a fatal error.

-      *index*
-         Zero-based index of the element.

-         Use propNumElements_\ () to know the total number of elements associated with a key.

-      *error*
-         One of VSGetPropErrors_, or 0 on success.

-         You may pass NULL here, but then any problems encountered while retrieving the property will cause VapourSynth to die with a fatal error.
+      See mapGetInt_\ () for a complete description of the arguments and general behavior.

 ----------

-   .. _propSetInt:
+   .. _mapSetInt:

-   int propSetInt(VSMap_ \*map, const char \*key, int64_t i, int append)
+   int mapSetInt(VSMap_ \*map, const char \*key, int64_t i, int append)

-      Adds a property to a map.
+      Sets an integer to the specified key in a map.

       Multiple values can be associated with one key, but they must all be the same type.

       *key*
          Name of the property.
-Alphanumeric characters and the underscore may be used.
+Alphanumeric characters and underscore may be used.

       *i*